 This is why we recommend that before you sign an LOI you hire an M&A advisory firm to guide you.
 Realistically, you should hire them long before you get to the LOI stage because you will need their guidance to first value your business accurately (so you know which offers to entertain) and to effectively approach the right set of buyers for your business, helping you obtain an optimal offer eventually.

 The good news is that before even starting your exit process, you can learn a significant amount about how to optimally exit your business by attending a Generational Equity exit planning conference.
 After attending one of our complimentary conferences, you will be much better equipped to navigate the waters of a transaction for your business.
-Although we cover the entire process from beginning to end, we do focus heavily on areas pertaining to the LOI, including:
+Although, within our conference agenda we cover the entire process from beginning to end, we do focus heavily on areas pertaining to the LOI, including:

 If these topics have piqued your interest in learning more, attending one of our conferences should be in your future.
 You can learn how to find one near you by clicking here.
 Or call us at 972-232-1121 and ask to speak to one of our Senior Business Advisors about attending.